Successful blogs use exceptional writing skills aimed at their target audience

 1. Blogging software.
 The only choice, if you are serious about wanting to be a success, is WordPress.

-Free blogging platforms are highly restrictive and will never give you access to the tools and options you need to blog successfully.
+Free blogging platforms are an easy step.
+But they highly restrictive and will never give you access to the tools and options you need to blog successfully.
 Nor will they give you the opportunities to monetize your blog freely.

 Learning how to use a self-hosted WordPress site is the first vital step in succeeding at blogging.